 © G. V. 06.10.2013 All rights reserved ambon = ambo Ambo \Am"bo\, n.; pl.
 Ambos.
 [LL. ambo, Gr. ?, any rising, a raised stage, pulpit: cf. F. ambon.]
 A large pulpit or reading desk, in the early Christian churches. --Gwilt.
 [1913 Webster]

 The silver clouds fled high, above the fair;

 analogy of rainfall was and bliss,

-the boats on waves were an unearthly prayer
+the boats were swaying their unearthly prayer

 like coffins cradled they above abyss.